 - Motivators Vary – Money is often a strong work motivator world wide.
 If paid what we feel is a fair, market rate for our efforts, then we are likely motivated.
 But most of us want more than that.
 We may want opportunities to learn new skills, job stability, and career advancement.
 Most of us want some work-life balance and a good work environment.

 But beyond that, motivators may be quite different.
-For instance, in group-oriented cultures where team projects are preferred to individual efforts (Japan).
+For instance, in group-oriented cultures team projects are preferred to individual efforts (Japan).
 Some cultures expect a relaxed atmosphere (Jamaica) while others want intense work time and a shorter workweek (Germany).

 - Management Styles Vary – For most Americans, the most energy-draining management style is being closely supervised while also verbally reprimanded in front of peers over seemingly minor mistakes.
 Yet this is common in India.
 Indian managers overseeing non-Indian staff learn to modify their style via coaching or negative results.
 Likewise, American managers are not always viewed in the same way as they would be in an American-only environment.
-Engaged employees normally trust their leaders.
-Building trust changes based on culture.
+Engaged employees normally trust their leaders, but building trust changes based on culture.
 Know what’s expected.

 Who in the Organization Should Fix This Issue?